The Tipping Point

 Of all the species, only human beings make a problem of life.
 This began a long time ago with the impulse to control nature as the environment.
 The results are the world and destructive symptoms of human nature we must all toil in today.
 As a race we have barely evolved in cosmic evolutionary terms.
 The physical evolution of the body is complete, but the human consciousness has been unable to match the genius of the instinctual intelligence which regulates the beating heart and protects the survival of the organism.

 There have always been widespread pandemics that have decimated millions.
 The difference in the modern age is the speed, not only in which a virus spreads but by the information and data about how best to deal with the crisis.
 The politicians and scientists are often at loggerheads on how to handle the situation, resulting in confusion and misleading advice.
 The heightened frenzy of the media feeds the overall paranoia, which in turn stokes the politicians to be more assertive; this inevitably stirs the emotional ambience of the public to vent their angst against the system.
-The cure for Covid 19 will be discovered sooner or later, but this will only be short term before some other crisis befalls the planet as another effect of the dishevelled human condition.
+This global pandemic will be superseded sooner than later by some other crisis as yet another effect of the abysmal human condition.

 Life for many people is becoming increasingly stressful with another day lived on the edge of despair.
 The tipping point is when there’s a conviction that you can’t go on.
 But the truth is that you are going on each moment through simply coping with the often extreme pressure to attend to the practicalities of living.
 Somehow, despite feelings to the contrary, everything that needs to be done gets done.
 And often there follows a period of respite when there’s an opportunity to observe in wonder the extraordinary process of life taking care of everything.
 This inner impulse to selflessly serve life begins as gratitude for what is provided now.
 Everybody has something to be grateful for, even if it’s the acknowledgment of the new day and the home that gives shelter and warmth.